 Same as AWS — helps calculate the difference in expenditure between on-premises and Azure

 Azure offers discounts when you pre-book resources in advance.
 If you communicate your 1-3 year needs in advance, Azure assures discounts of up to 72%

 Google also works on a pay-as-you-go basis by asking you to pay for only what you need.
 GCP also assures $0 up-front costs and no termination fees.
 The storage price of Google Cloud Platform is 21% less (average) when it comes to GCP vs AWS for online storage.

 |Google Cloud Free Tier||

 An annual free trial along with a $300 credit for Google Cloud services of your choice (eligibility criteria follows)

 Always free limited services for common services

-Sustained-use discounts: Get a 30% discount if a large part of the monthly billing cycle runs on commute engine and Cloud SQL.
+Sustained-use discounts: Get a 30% discount if a large part of the monthly billing cycle runs on the compute engine and Cloud SQL

 Choosing between AWS vs Azure vs Google Cloud solely depends on your business needs and corresponding workloads.
 It is not necessary that your competitor’s cloud service adoption might be the best fit for you too.